Materials-Informatics-Class-Fall2014/MIC-Machining-Gradients/_posts/2014-09-19-Updated-Problem-Statement.md

 | t=0.2 mm      |      x       |      x       |       x      |      x       |       x      |
 | t=0.3 mm      |      x       |      x       |       x      |      x       |       x      |

 Chips collected from each experiment have been mounted, polished and etched to reveal phase boundary structure.
 A sample micrograph is shown below.
+All images were produced from optical microscopy.

 [![Image](https://farm4.staticflickr.com/3891/15119720722_3b72b8854f_z.jpg)](https://www.flickr.com/photos/127308447@N06/15119720722/)

+### Methods sections

+Given that images are limited by the resolution of optical microscopy the available quantifiable structure metrics are

+1. Grain size
+2. Grain morphology

 A key issue of this problem is that grain size scale varies from micron to nanometer scale.
 As such optical microscopy has limited utility for capturing nanocrystalline features.

-The previous approach was to assume that a homogeneous region exists away from shear bands and to then focus on these regions.
+The previous approach was to assume that a homogeneous region exists away from shear bands and to focus our efforts on these regions.
 This is shown schematically below.

 ![Image](http://matinfteam4.github.io/images/analysis_v1.png)